Sethdcarter/group8_data_project_1/README.md

 # group8_data_project_1

 This repo contains all code, datasets, output and presentation.
-Included below is the analysis from our Word document.
+Included below is the analysis and conclusion from our Word document that can be found in the Presentation folder.

 **Household Income + Inflation (Amy):**